pglen/hsencfs/README.md

       hsencfs  ~/secrets ~/.secrets

-(in this example the storage dir becomes: ~/.secrets  (note the leading dot)
+(in both examples the storage dir becomes: ~/.secrets  (note the leading dot)

  You may un-mount your secret directory with the normal umount(8) utility or the fusermount -u option.
 After un-mounting, the mounted data is not accessible, and the encrypted data is not legible until it is mounted again.

-(example: fusermount ~/secrets) The tilde '~' expands to the user's home dir.
+(example: fusermount -u ~/secrets) The tilde '~' expands to the user's home dir.

 ## Password / Key management.